 FREE help from peer tutors with any paper, in any class, at any stage of writing.

-Located inside the Hooley-Bundschu Library & Learning Commons, the Writing Center will be hosting free remote tutoring consultations for Avila students.
-We will be using Sign Up Genius and Zoom to facilitate tutoring.
-If a student is unable to access the listed websites, we can conduct a consultation via phone call.
-If you need help with any paper/topic/essay please sign up for an online consultation.
-Listed below are quick steps to set up a consultation:
+Located inside the Hooley-Bundschu Library & Learning Commons, the Writing Center will be hosting free remote tutoring consultations for Avila students – undergraduate and graduate.
+Common areas of assistance include grammar, organization, thesis statements, punctuation, formatting, outlining, and brainstorming.
+All consultations are virtual using Microsoft Teams to facilitate tutoring.
+If you are unable to access the listed websites, we can conduct a consultation via phone call.
+If you need help with any paper/topic/essay please email email@example.com for an online consultation.

 Students can stay up-to-date with weekly availability by checking out the Writing Center’s Facebook page.
 The Facebook page will be used to interact with students as well as keep students up-to-date about Writing Center hours, last-minute closings, or last-minute availability (An individual does not need a Facebook account in order to view the Writing Center page).